-- 2.6.3 The A9 between Dalwhinnie and Crubenmore has an Annual Average Daily Traffic (AADT) flow of approximately 7,600 (north of Dalwhinnie) to 8,400 (south of Dalwhinnie) (2015 figures) of which approximately 18% comprises Heavy Goods Vehicles (HGVs).
-The current single carriageway between Dalwhinnie and Crubenmore can lead to vehicles being held up by slower moving traffic and lack of overtaking opportunities.
-This can lead to journey time increases and driver frustration, potentially resulting in dangerous overtaking manoeuvres. - 2.6.4 It is considered that upgrading the road from single to dual carriageway would reduce driver frustration, provide opportunity for safer overtaking and prevent right turn manoeuvres across the carriageway.
+- 2.6.2 The A9 between Glen Garry and Dalwhinnie has an Annual Average Daily Traffic (AADT) flow of approximately 9,900 (2015 figures), of which approximately 19% comprises Heavy Goods Vehicles (HGVs).
+The current single carriageway between Glen Garry and Dalwhinnie can lead to vehicles being held up by slower moving traffic and lack of overtaking opportunities.
+This can lead to journey time increases and driver frustration, potentially resulting in dangerous overtaking manoeuvres. - 2.6.3 Along the Glen Garry to Dalwhinnie extent, there were 22 accidents during the period from 1 January 2008 to 31 December 2013, including 2 fatal and 15 serious accidents.
+The majority of accidents on the A9 occur along sections of single carriageway, and generally near to junctions. - 2.6.4 It is considered that upgrading the road from single to dual carriageway would reduce driver frustration, provide opportunity for safer overtaking and prevent right turn manoeuvres across the carriageway.
 Operational performance will be improved as outlined in Objective 1 above.
-Upgrading the road from single to dual carriageway would reduce the occurrence of driver frustration and would provide opportunity for safer overtaking, as outlined in Objective 2. - 2.6.5 In addition, a new grade separated junction will be developed at Dalwhinnie, with local left in/ left out junctions at Cuaich.
+Upgrading the road from single to dual carriageway would reduce the occurrence of driver frustration and would provide opportunity for safer overtaking, as outlined in Objective 2. - 2.6.5 In addition, a new grade separated junction will be developed at Dalnaspidal, with local left-in/ left-out junctions at Balsporran Cottage and Drumochter Lodge.
 Removing the need for potentially dangerous right turns across the path of oncoming traffic will improve safety for motorised and non-motorised users, as stated via Objective 2.